pokealarm/pokealarm/docs/configuration/events/monster-events.rst

-ultra_catch         Catch rate of the monster when using an ultra ball. ultra_catch_0       Catch rate of the monster when using an ultra ball, rounded to the nearest integer. ultra_catch_2       Catch rate of the monster when using an ultra ball, rounded to 2 decimal places.
+ultra_catch         Catch rate of the monster when using an ultra ball. ultra_catch_0       Catch rate of the monster when using an ultra ball, rounded to the nearest integer. ultra_catch_2       Catch rate of the monster when using an ultra ball, rounded to 2 decimal places. rarity              Rarity of the monster, as supplied by the scanner.
 =================== =========================================================

 Moves